chrisgrieser/nvim-genghis/README.md

 	successNotifications = true,

-	icons = { -- set to empty string to disable chmodx = "󰒃",
+	icons = { -- set an icon to empty string to disable it chmodx = "󰒃",
 		copyFile = "󱉥",
 		copyPath = "󰅍",